What is a generic medicinal product?

 - if all regulatory criteria are met (Summary of Products Characteristics, Package Leaflet, Labelling,...).

-It is only when all these criteria are met that a generic drug is marketed and therefore there is no cause for concern for prescribers or patients as regards the approval of generic drugs.
+It is only when all these criteria are met that a generic medicinal product is marketed and therefore there is no cause for concern for prescribers or patients as regards the approval of generic medicinal products.